holatuwol/liferay-zendesk-userscript/README.md

 - Provide a button that allows you to underline text, in case your browser intercepts Ctrl+U
 - Provide a button that opens up a Stackedit window so you can compose your comment with Markdown

+For the pop-up modal window you use to create JIRA tickets:

+- Makes all modal windows draggable (so you can move them around)
+- Allows you to accidentaly click outside of a modal window without auto-closing it
+- Auto-populates a few fields when clicking the "Create Issue" button in the JIRA app

+It also updates the editor used for creating knowledge base articles:

+- Adds a "Code Format" button so you can get inline code (rather than just code blocks)

 Finally, in other areas of the UI, the script does the following:

 - Adds the account code to all open tabs
 - Updates the window title to make it easier to find tickets via browser history
-- Make all modal windows draggable (so you can move them around)
-- Allow you to accidentaly click outside of a modal window without auto-closing it
-- Auto-populate a few fields when clicking the "Create Issue" button in the JIRA app